ttuvjtset/slot-machine-game/README.rst

 - The amount of the coins lost or won will be shown each time after a play.
 A number of coins added to a total sum or deducted from it will depend also on the difficulty set in the settings.
 The total amount left will be updated after each play.

-- At the beginning, there are 3 trials or lives available.
-They will be shown as the stars at the top of the slot machine.

-- According to trials/lives played, the score will be calculated proportionately.
-The more trials/lives are played, the smaller is the score.
-There will be a specific formula for this calculation.

 - There will be a button to check out at any point of the game.
 After this button will be pressed, the checkout/payment window will appear.

 - The checkout/payment window will also appear if you are in your last life and you lost all your coins.